Jeju Black: History

-However, Jeju Black Cattle became endangered especially during the Japanese colonial period in 1920s.
-Most of the Jeju Black Cattles were forcefully dispossessed and shipped to Japan.
+From 1930 a policy of breeding only for yellowish-brown coat colour – the colour of the Hanwoo – was adopted, and only cattle of that colour could be registered.
+This was intended to limit cross-breeding with cattle imported from abroad, but also had the effect of bringing the three minority breeds – the Jeju Black, the Chikso or Korean Brindle and the Heugu or Korean Black – close to extinction.

 Since 1992, scientists in Jeju Stockbreeding Promotion Institute have collected Jeju Black Cattle which were scattered at private farms in Jeju Island and managed as a group of genetic resource.
 They are also carrying out preservation/proliferation projects.
 As per their project goals expectations, if successful, over 600 of these black cattle will exist in Jeju area in near future.
 Jeju SPI also developed a breed discrimination tool using genetic markers.
 This tool has been applied to retain the uniqueness of the Jeju Black Cattle breed.

 In 2013, Republic of Korean government acknowledged the historical and cultural values of Jeju Black Cattle and assigned it Natural Monument No. 546 of National Cultural Property to prevent extinction and preserve the breed.
 The Korea Animal Improvement Association, which mainly functions for management of individual identification and pedigree information of seedstock animal owned either by institutions or private breeders, also manages breeding herd information of Jeju Black Cattle in their registration database system, which is open to public.

+In 1992 there were over 3500 of the cattle, and in 2007 the conservation status of the breed was listed by the FAO as 'not at risk'.
+In 2013 the population numbered 170, with 94 breeding cows and 76 bulls; no numbers have been reported since then, and in 2024 the conservation status was 'unknown'.